Inland Empire: Political geography

 The Inland Empire has also been referred to as the 909, after one of the region's most used area codes.
-In 2004, because of growing demand for telephone numbers, most of western Riverside County was granted a second area code, 951, which is overlayed with the 909 area code (they have the same physical boundaries and new telephone subscribers likely receive a 951 area code telephone number).
+In 2004, because of growing demand for telephone numbers, most of western Riverside County was granted a second area code, 951, which is overlaid with the 909 area code (they have the same physical boundaries and new telephone subscribers likely receive a 951 area code telephone number).

 The Coachella Valley region of Palm Springs, Palm Desert, and Indio is located much farther east in Riverside County (the distance between the city of San Bernardino and Palm Springs is approximately 50 miles) and is part of the much larger 760 area code.
-This area is sometimes considered a sub-region of the Inland Empire or its own separate region.
+This area is sometimes considered a sub-region of the Inland Empire or its own separate region, the Desert Empire.
 This is to help differentiate it from the urbanized area containing the cities of San Bernardino and Riverside.

 The RPA definition includes the Inland Empire (San Bernardino–Riverside) in the Southern California Megaregion, alongside Anaheim, Bakersfield, Huntington Beach, Long Beach, Los Angeles, San Diego, the geographically separate Las Vegas Valley, as well as the Tijuana area in Mexico.
 Orange County and San Diego County are completely encompassed within the megaregion.

 Boundaries and definitions

 There is no universally accepted definition for the boundaries of the Inland Empire region.
 Some sources such as the Los Angeles Times have referred to Riverside County and San Bernardino County as the Inland Empire, mirroring the Riverside-San Bernardino-Ontario metropolitan area.
+Kern County is occasionally included within the Inland Empire.

 Some residents of certain areas, such as Twentynine Palms or the Coachella and Temecula valleys, may consider themselves separate from the IE. The California Travel and Tourism Commission (CTTC), a not-for-profit, nongovernmental entity that promotes tourism in California, divides the state into several regions for its own purposes.
 The CTTC defines the Inland Empire as being bounded by Los Angeles County and Orange County on the west and San Diego County on the south, stretching as far north as the Victor Valley area and as far east as Idyllwild in the San Jacinto Mountains.
 The state of California's official website links to the CTTC's map with the description "Map of the Inland Empire region".

 Other sources, including Kevin Starr, former state librarian of California, include the eastern Los Angeles County cities of the Pomona Valley, such as Claremont, Pomona, La Verne, San Dimas, and Diamond Bar.
 Other sources also include cities in Los Angeles County within the boundaries.